MarcoPoloResearchLab/prompts/MIGRATION.md

 - Card action rows now include a bubble like toggle; the button tracks a local count, reflects pressed state, and sits between copy and share.
 - Copy and share buttons in light theme share the dark accent token so both labels remain legible against the outline treatment.
 - The footer now includes a small Privacy • Terms link that routes to a standalone policy page under `/privacy/`.
+- The footer credits Marco Polo Research Lab with a dropdown menu that surfaces additional projects in a compact list.
 - The tag chip bar now lives in a sticky capsule beneath the navbar so filters remain accessible while scrolling.
 - Hash deep-links highlight cards using `data-linked-card="true"` and trigger smooth scroll after render.